rocky/columnize/SECURITY.md

 ## Reporting a Vulnerability

-We are using the [Tidelift security policy](https://tidelift.com/docs/security) which contains information on how to report vulnverabilites.
+We are using the [Tidelift security policy](https://tidelift.com/docs/security) which contains information on how to report vulnerabilites.